loighic/proofs/CR_14--at-home.md

 **Remember!** To begin, see if you can do conjunction elimination, disjunction elimination, conditional elimination, or biconditional elimination.

 Next, determine if you need a conditional.
 If you  do, then you will need to use the conditional introduction rule.
-You know what the assumption will be and what will be on the last line of the sub-proof.
+When using this rule, you know what the assumption will be and what will be on the last line of the sub-proof.

 Finally, if you need to use the negation intro or elim rules, then, when choosing the assumption, think about what you want when the sub-proof is finished.